-Sixty successful students were tested and the average time necessary to complete each task was recorded as stated in the above objectives and timed outcome section.
-In the above timed outcome section area, the tasks were measured using time spent on each specific objective goal and final assignment grading of 70 percent and higher.

-Seventy-five students were given a task assignment survey in which to track their times on the course content and utilized an essay style answer sheet to complete their final assignment.
-All students were given 30 days to complete this assignment and survey in September 2000 Rusty Randall Proctor.
+Ten students were tested and the average time necessary to complete each task was recorded as stated in the above objectives and timed outcome section.
+In the above timed outcome section area, the tasks were measured using times spent on each specific objective goal and final assignment grading of 70% and higher.
+Fifteen students were given a task assignment survey in which to track their times on the above learning objectives (course content) and utilized a Scantron answer sheet to complete their final assignment.
+All students were given 30 days to complete this assignment and survey.
+The detailed testing information is not available in this document and is proprietary information.

-Beta Testing Group Statistics
+Beta Testing Group Statistics (Short Summary)

-Seventy-five students were selected for this assignment.
-Thirty-nine students held water distribution or water treatment operator certification positions, thirty-six students did not have a certification.
+Fifteen students were selected for this assignment.
+All the students held water distribution operator certification positions.
 None of the test group received credit for their assignment.
-Seven students failed the final examination.
-Nine students did not complete the reading assignment.
-The average times were based upon the outcome of sixty students.
+Three students failed the final examination.
+Two students did not complete the reading assignment.
+The average times were based upon the outcome of ten students.
+Rusty Randall Proctor, September 2000